 Arrangements have been entrusted to Terpening & Son Mortuary.
 Please remember Mr. Younggren at www.artesiafunerals.com.

-To plant a tree in memory of David A. Younggren, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of David A. Younggren, please visit our floral store.